Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-ReentrantReadWrite.md

 ## **Summary**

 `ReentrantReadWriteLock` is a powerful tool that allows multiple threads to read concurrently while ensuring exclusive access for writes.
 However, it is most effective in read-heavy scenarios.
-Understanding potential issues like write starvation, deadlocks, and performance degradation is essential for using this lock effectively.

-By following best practices like consistent lock ordering, minimizing lock duration, and monitoring lock usage, you can avoid common pitfalls and maximize the performance benefits of `ReentrantReadWriteLock`.
+Understanding potential issues like write starvation, deadlocks, and performance degradation is essential for using this lock effectively, by following best practices like consistent lock ordering, minimizing lock duration, and monitoring lock usage, you can avoid common pitfalls and maximize the performance benefits of `ReentrantReadWriteLock`.

 ---